peerkar/liferay-gsearch/README.md

 ### Step 10

 Check configurations in Control Panel -> System Settings -> GSearch.
-There are lots of options and examples.
-For example, if you plan to use geolocation, you have to provide there Google and IPStack API keys.

 __Notice__ that More Like This portlet has a portlet instance configuration.